-Example files: beamdy1, beamdy2, beamdy3, beamdy4, beamdy5, beamdy6, beamdy17.
+$\label{eq:condy3} Example files: beamdy1, beamdy2, beamdy3, beamdy4, beamdy5, beamdy6, beamdy17.$

-7.73 MODEL CHANGE
+8.78 MODEL CHANGE

 With this option one can activate or deactivate elements and contact pairs.
+Furthermore, one can turn the mechanical strain in existing elements into residual strain at the start of a new step.

 One can deactivate or activate any element which has been defined in the model section of the input deck.
 Before the first step all elements are by default activated.
 There is one required parameter TYPE=ELEMENT and there are two mutually exclusive parameters ADD and REMOVE.
+The ADD parameter can be complemented by the modifiers STRAIN FREE or WITH STRAIN (ADD=STRAIN FREE and ADD=WITH STRAIN, respectively).
+If ADD=STRAIN FREE is selected the strains at the time of adding the element, if any, are modified by artificial initial strains such that the resulting stress tensor is zero.
+In that sense the elements are stress free rather than strain free.
+With ADD=WITH STRAIN the strains at the time of activation are not modified.
+Default is STRAIN FREE.